rse/stx/README.md

 Abstract
 --------

-`stx`, *Simple Task Execution*, is a small command-line tool to run small scripts to perform certain tasks.
+`stx`, *Simple Task Execution*, is a small Node.js-based command-line tool to run small scripts to perform certain tasks.
 It is intended to be used inside a software build process, especially in one based on *Node Package Manager (NPM)* scripts. `stx` is inspired by and somewhat resembles good-old Unix `make`, but it is not intended as a direct replacement for it.

+Its main design criterias and features are:

+- Support for plain text configurations of just one or more tasks.
+- Support for task constraints based on machine architecture, operating system plaform, or hostname of underlying device.
+- Support for task sources as dependencies and recursive resolution of all transitive task sources for pre-execution.
+- Support for file and named based task targets and sources.
+- Support for arbitrary task script languages, especially JavaScript/TypeScript based ones for maximum flexibility and portability.
+- Support for a special task script language "shell" which allows somewhat portable shell scripting.
+- Support for showing verbose script information during execution for good traceability of the execution.

 Installation
 ------------